-Broccoli and Asparagus Frittata: Fresh spring vegetables are sautéed with bacon and then baked with cheesy eggs for a hearty, healthy breakfast that is perfect for brunch or a light dinner.
-Gluten Free.
+Broccoli and Asparagus Frittata: Fresh spring vegetables are sautéed with bacon and then baked with cheesy eggs for a hearty, healthy frittata that is perfect for brunch or a light dinner.

 This past week I was blessed with dear friends staying a few days with us.
 I was also cursed with quite a few aliments in my family: 2 sick kids, 1 sick puppy, and a reaction to an allergy shot.
 When it rains it pours!!